muan/site/_posts/2023-07-06-why-not-today.md

 I have a bag of charcoal in my apartment.
 So now this question comes to mind on the bad days.
 "Why not today?"

 As [previously discussed](/posts/depression), I seem to be incapable of physically killing myself; nevertheless, the bad days have been pushing me to take tiny steps, ones that are easy and far removed enough that don't trigger my survival instinct.
-Now that I have taken a step, a physical step, both my therapist and psychiatrist upped the frequency of our appointments and my psychiatrist increased the number of pills.
+Now that I have taken a step, a physical step, both my therapist and psychiatrist upped the frequency of our appointments and my psychiatrist increased the the dosage of the SSRI.

 I think about how I don't have things in order yet.
 For example, no one has access to one of the accounts that is about to be merged with another company, and if I don't stay alive till then to deal with their merger (inconvenienced by Wall Street, lol), a lot of money goes to waste when it otherwise would have make some people I care about right now very happy.
 But does it matter if I was dead?
 Who is left to care?

 And another part of me think about if I could be like some of my other depressed friends, where [they don't have a problem with living, they suffer due to the status quo.](/notes/2023-05-21-oo) A lot of them have tried, really fucking hard, to make things better for themselves, but life continues to suck, and some of them get into the state of [learned helplessness](https://en.wikipedia.org/wiki/Learned_helplessness).
 I don't think that applies to me, because I never really tried, by that I mean, I don't have a picture of what a life worth living looks like, what a picturesque future can be, so there's nothing to work towards.
 A friend wears a [cryonics](https://en.m.wikipedia.org/wiki/Cryonics) bracelet, and it truly puzzled me.

 I don't know why today is not the day.
-Perhaps the step is still too big, perhaps I like I said before I don't really want to or is simply incapable of commiting suicide.
+Perhaps the step is still too big, perhaps like I said before, I don't really want to or is simply incapable of commiting suicide.

 I will inevitably keep thinking about this on the bad days when I am weak, and take those tiny steps.

 ---

 I smiled at you.
 I laughed with you.
 I baked you bread.
 I sent you memes.
-I mailed you a postcard.
+I mailed you postcards.
 I went out of my way to find gifts for you.
 I told you I had an amazing time.
 I thanked you for the company and the conversation.
 I embraced your children and made them like me.

 And I got through a day.